thebrndt/Code_Project/README.md

 # Code_Project

 This is a project I am working on for the CODE University application challenge.
-I am doing this project in response to a recent wave of unreported crime in my country and hopefuly this will reduce some of the friction required for people to actually report crimes.
+I am doing this project in response to the fact that a lot of Namibian citizens are unaware of different government services available.
+There is no digital directory and the numbers are quite long, so as a result a lot of services aren't made use unless people physically look them up in a telephone directory.
+Which is what I had to do, so others won't have to.

 ## Planned Features